-Theodros Gashaw joined FACCC in April of 2019 as Membership Director.
+Theodros Gashaw joined FACCC in April of 2019 as the Membership Director.
 He works with FACCC staff, members, and regional governors to increase membership and activism around the state.

 Theodros was born and raised in the Central Valley to parents who immigrated to the U.S. from Ethiopia in the mid-1970s.
-He received his Bachelor of Arts degree in political science from the University of California, Davis and was a Fellow with the Great Valley Center, a public policy think tank located in Modesto.
+He received his Bachelor of Arts degree in Political Science from the University of California, Davis and was a Fellow with the Great Valley Center, a public policy think tank located in Modesto.

 Theodros has significant experience working in an organizing and advocacy capacity with a number of organizations: Planned Parenthood, labor unions for government sector workers and physicians; and the American Lung Association.